What it is

 Category

 Arts, media, ideas, language, and social meaning.
+Start with what it is, guides, and examples in this category.

 Create concise, scannable knowledge base articles with consistent structure and maintenance triggers.